-The Wisconsin PGA is proud to present the Oliphant Golf Management Pro-Am Championship for the seventh straight year.
+The Wisconsin PGA is proud to present the Oliphant Golf Management Pro-Am Championship for the eighth straight year.
 With the help of Oliphant Golf Management and The GC’s of Lawsonia, the event will once again put an exclamation point on the pro-am season.
-Teams will have a chance to earn a spot in the field at the eight “regular season” pro-ams that the Wisconsin PGA offers.
-In addition a bonus spot will be up for grabs at the PGA Reach Wisconsin Pro-Am Fundraiser.
+Teams will have a chance to earn a spot in the field at the nine “regular season” pro-ams that the Wisconsin PGA offers.

 NOTE: Once a professional qualifies, he will not be able to qualify with another team.

 For each event, there will also be two alternates in case a professional that qualifies elects not to play in the championship.
 If a professional declines to play, their spot in the championship will be filled from an alternate rotation.
-The order of the alternate grid will be randomly drawn in the near future.
+The order of the alternate grid will be randomly drawn.
+However since The Legend at Bergamont and Hidden Glen GC feature only two qualifying spots, they will guaranteed either the first and second alternate spots.

 When a team qualifies, the professional earns the spot, not the team.
 The professional cannot transfer his spot to another professional.
 The professional will then have the option to invite whichever amateurs he wishes (professional substitutions will be considered for extenuating circumstances).